OLC-Bioinformatics/ConFindr/README.md

 ## Citing ConFindr

-ConFindr has been published in PeerJ - if you use it in your work, please cite the following:
+ConFindr has been published in PeerJ—if you use it in your work, please cite the following:

 ```
 Low AJ, Koziol AG, Manninger PA, Blais B, Carrillo CD.
 2019.
 ConFindr: rapid detection of intraspecies and cross-species contamination in bacterial whole-genome sequence data.
 PeerJ 7:e6995 https://doi.org/10.7717/peerj.6995